Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 Operating a platform does not automatically grant authority over enterprise platform strategy.

-Platform ownership, architecture, operations, and investment authority are related, but they are not the same responsibility.

 ## Shared Decisions Still Need an Owner

 Some decisions cannot be made responsibly from a single perspective.